 9. Balarama:

 Many Vaishnavites believe that Balarama was the ninth Avatar of Lord Vishnu and not Lord Buddha, but commonly, he is believed to be an incarnation of Sheshanaga.
 Lord Balarama was the elder brother of Lord Krishna.
 He helped him kill Kamsa and many other demons.
-His weapon was a divine plow and is the god of agriculture and strength.
+His weapon was a divine plow, and he is the god of agriculture and strength.

 10. Kalki:

 Kalki Avatar will be the tenth and final incarnation of Lord Vishnu.
 He would free Earth of all the sinners and restore Dharma.
-It is prophecized that he would be born in Sambhala village in a Brahmin family at the end of Kali Yuga.
+It is prophesied that he would be born in Sambhala village in a Brahmin family at the end of Kali Yuga.

-Why Does Lord Vishnu Incarnate on Earth:
+Why Does Lord Vishnu Incarnate on Earth?

 1. To Protect Dharma in Difficult Times.

 Hinduism has three main deities, viz.
 Lord Brahma (the creator), Lord Vishnu (the protector), and Lord Shiva (the destroyer).
-As Lord Vishnu’s role is to protect the universe, whenever the evil forces become stronger than the good forces and there is a need to restore dharma (righteousness), Lord Vishnu incarnates and eradicates the evil forces and restores dharma.
+As Lord Vishnu’s role is to protect the universe, whenever the evil forces become more potent than the good forces and there is a need to restore dharma (righteousness), Lord Vishnu incarnates and eradicates the evil forces and restores dharma.

 In Bhagvad Gita, Lord Krishna says: